dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

 **Auth mechanism - Basic**

 We create a list of users and passwords in a csv file and use that as the source for user information.
-The file has three columns: password, username and user id with an optional fouth column for groups.
+The file has three columns: password, username and user id with an optional fourth column for groups.
 We then pass the filename as an option to the kube api server.
 We then add that file to kube api server definition file.

 ```yaml
 # kube-apiserver-definition.yaml